 KeywordsBoron clusters, dendrimers, fluorescence, hybrid materials, octasilsesquioxanes, BNCT

 Most significative academic merits

-Scientific Member of the Organizing Committee of EUROBORON I (I European Conference on Boron Chemistry), Septiembre 1997
+Scientific Member of the Organizing Committee of EUROBORON I (I European Conference on Boron Chemistry), Platja d'Aro, September 1997

-Scientific Member of the Organizing Committees of XIII IMEBORON (XIII International Conference on Boron Chemistry), and HALCHEM4, Septiembre 2008
+Scientific Member of the Organizing Committees of XIII IMEBORON (XIII International Conference on Boron Chemistry), and HALCHEM4, September 2008

-Scientific Memeber of the Organizing Committee of 7YRBNCT Congress (Young Reseaqrch on Neutron Capture Therapy Congress), Granada 2013
+Scientific Member of the Organizing Committee of 7YRBNCT Congress (Young Research on Neutron Capture Therapy Congress), Granada, September 2013

 Member of the Real Sociedad Española de Química (RSEQ)

-Member of the Real Sociedad Catalana de Química ( RSCQ)
+Member of the Societat Catalana de Química ( SCQ)